 - Involving regional health and social care authorities, universities and private sector companies and other sectors in the innovation process (i.e., ‘open innovation’).

-- Using innovative procurement approaches (Pre-Commercial Procurement, IPP, PPP, Shared Risk, Outcome-Based Payment)
+- Using innovative procurement approaches (Pre-Commercial Procurement, Public Procurement of Innovation, Public Private Partnerships, Shared Risk, Outcome-Based Payment)

 - No innovation management in place

 - Innovation is encouraged but there is no overall plan